Learn something new every day

 It's not only streaming or on-demand movies that get caught up in a release delay.
 I just read a news report that Netflix customers are going to have to wait 30 days before they can rent newly released Warner Brothers movies!
 Which means that you could go out and buy the actual dvd a month before you're able to rent it.

 Totally sucks.
-If I really like a movie I rented, I go out and buy it anyways to add to my collection.
+If I really like a movie I rented, I go out and buy it anyway to add to my collection.
 Waiting 30 days isn't going to kill me but it's certainly annoying!

 You can however, rent the new release at the actual store..like Blockbuster, ugh.